Kitchen Installation Rubbish Removal

-Just so we’re all clear about what we’re talking about, here are the 5 main categories of waste that can arise from an installation:
+Here are the 5 main categories of waste that can arise from a kitchen installation:

 - Packaging waste – the material that is used to contain and protect the new units for purposes of delivery.
 In other words, cardboard boxes, plastic polystyrene & bubble wrap

-- Offcuts from the new kitchen or bathroom - wood, sawdust, MDF, tiles and tubes.
+- Offcuts from the new kitchen - wood, sawdust, MDF, tiles and tubes.
 In other words, the ends of wood, tiles & plastic that aren't used

 - Small Hazardous items - empty tubes, pots and cans of adhesive & silicone used in the construction and assembly

-- Old kitchen/ bathroom - units or carcasses, bath, wall tiles, floor tiles, laminate flooring, sink, shower tray, taps, sink, toilet, and appliances (so-called WEEE which stands for waste electrical and electronic equipment) like an integrated fridge, cooker, dishwasher or extractor hood
+- Old kitchen Ripout - units or carcasses, wall tiles, floor tiles, laminate flooring, sink, taps, sink, and appliances (so-called WEEE which stands for waste electrical and electronic equipment) like an integrated fridge, cooker, dishwasher or extractor hood

 - Waste from associated works carried out at the same time as the installation - rubble/ wall, flooring, windows & window frames.